 HPER 540.
-Psychology of Physical Education, Exercise Science and Sport.
+Foundations of Sports and Exercise Psychology.
 3 Hours.

-The course is designed to provide physical educators, fitness specialists, and athletic coaches insight and skills in the psychology of communication, perception, learning personality, motivation, and emotion.
-Emphasis will be placed on understanding participants, environments, group process, and enhancing performance, health and well-being as they relate to physical activity and sport.
+The course is designed to provide athletic coaches, athletic administrators, physical education teachers, and fitness specialist's insight and skills in the psychology of communication, perception, learning, personality, motivation, and emotion.
+Emphasis will be placed on understanding participants, environments, group process, and enhancing performance, health, and well-being as they relate to sport and physical activity.